cloudetm/microservices/21-languages/03-python/02-videos/02-introduction-to-flask/01-intro-flask/04-jinja2-templates/01-for-statement/README.md

-# jinja2 template - array
+# jinja2 template - for statement

 > for loop iterate python array